mozilla/snakepit/README.md

 - A pit (and therefore a job) consists of __processes__ and associated data (checkout of job repository).
 - Each process is represented by its own __LXD container__ which is a para-virtualized environment using Linux-namespaces (think of a lightweight virtual machine).
 - For each job (pit) there is exactly one so called __daemon process__ which will run on the head-node.
 Its responsibility is to provide data to the other processes of the pit.
-- Next to the daemon process there is always at least one so called __worker process__.
-Each worker process executes the same __.compute__ script of the job (which is typically taken from the job's repository checkout).
+- The so called __worker processes__ of a pit can access the provided data through __sshfs__ mounts to the daemon process.
-- All processes (LXD containers) of a pit are connected with each other through a tunnel network based on __VXLAN__.
+- Each worker process executes the same __.compute__ script of the job (which is typically taken from the job's repository checkout).
-- All worker processes are running on worker nodes and each of them has exclusive access to its allocated resources (GPUs).
+- All worker processes are running on worker nodes and each of them has exclusive access to its allocated sub-set of resources on it (typically GPUs).

 ### Prerequisites